ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

 ## Nov 27th 2024
+todo: load english datasets
+- start with sst2- sentiment in glue
+	- read dataset into our code
+ 	- run our base code end to end
+  -
+## Nov 26th 2024
 - Updated code walkthrough
 	- All code in `classify.py`, without Mithun's notes, just tags.
 Copy of `v7` code.
  	- Old code in archive.
 In archive, `no_pair...` is for classification task, `yes_pair...` is Khatri's code replication, which we can't use because of depriciate d packages.